jkuntze/DDP_slidify/README.md

 ## Developing Data Products

-This repository contains files related to the course Developing Data Products offered through Coursera.
+This repository contains files related to the course Developing Data Products offered through Coursera (see the gh-pages branch).

 ### Viewing the project